6 Common Myths About Sex After 50 You Need to Stop Believing

 Sex After 50

-Judging from the images the popular media puts forth, you’d think sex was only for twenty-somethings.
-Nothing is further from the truth.
+Judging from the images in movies and TV, you’d think sex was only for twenty-somethings—but nothing is further from the truth.
 Sex at midlife and beyond is a subject mired in confusion and misinformation.
 Here are some common myths, and the straight story about sex after 50.

 Beyond a certain age, people have little interest in sex.